+Take in the natural beauty of Hawaii from the air on this exclusive Doors Off helicopter tour.
 Feel the wind in your hair.
 Embrace the elements.
 There’s nothing between you and the sky.
-For a truly great helicopter adventure, fly without doors on the aircraft.
-Every seat has a great view.
+For a truly great helicopter adventure that you’ll cherish forever, fly without doors on the aircraft.
+Every seat has a great view to capture the breathtaking beauty of Oahu.

 * Must book two for preferred seating.
 These are the front seats in the aircraft.
 Combined weight must not exceed 345 pounds.